 Media and Press Room Policies and Guidelines

 The following policies and guidelines have been prepared for credentialed news media covering the Shooting, Hunting, and Outdoor Trade Show™ (SHOT Show).
-The SHOT Show, the largest trade show of its kind in the word, is owned and sponsored by the National Shooting Sports Foundation, the trade association for the firearms, ammunition, hunting and shooting sports industry.
+The SHOT Show, the largest trade show of its kind in the word, is owned and sponsored by the NSSF, The Firearm Industry Trade Association.

 If you have questions regarding press room policies, operations or available resources, see Frequently Asked Questions or contact NSSF Senior Director, Communications Bill Brassard at email@example.com.